antHogis/Meininki/README.md

 # Requirements
 - node.js
-- Environment variable `DB_CONNECTION`, containing url to a MongoDB database.
-If using dotenv, the .env file should be stored in directory `backend/`
+- Environment variables (If using dotenv, the .env file should be stored in directory `backend/`)
+    - `DB_CONNECTION` - contains url to a MongoDB database.
+    - `JWT_SECRET` - contains secret for creating Json web tokens.

 # Installing dependencies
 ## Front end